varunlakshmanan/covid19-survival-calculator/README.md

   * Project's main programming language
   * Created the machine learning algorithm and back-end API
 * **JavaScript**
-  * Used for developing the front-end website
+  * Used for developing the front-end website, along with Jinja and HTML/CSS
 * **Ruby**
   * Required for web scraping COVID-19 status pages for live data